 - Christmas Trees.
 Within seconds a Christmas tree can topple over and take your cat or dog with it (there are plenty of videos on the internet to prove our point).
 Make sure your Christmas tree is secured to a stand or weighted appropriately to stop it falling.
 If you are watering your tree with treated water, be careful not to let your pets drink from it.

 - Tinsel and Ribbon.
 It’s hard to keep a cat away from dangling tinsel or ribbon.
 However, they can easily lodge in your pet’s stomach or intestines, causing serious damage that often requires surgery.
-Do not tie ribbon or tinsel on your pets as a “collar” or “bow” as they are choking hazards.
+Refrain from tying ribbon or tinsel on your pets as a “collar” or “bow” as they can be choking hazards.

 - Christmas Ornaments.
-As a rule of thumb, if an ornament is safe for a small child to handle, it should be safe for your pet too.
+We recommend not giving your pet the chance to steal your ornaments by keeping them out of reach or in a secure area if your pet is likely to get interested in them.
+As a rule of thumb, if an ornament is safe for a small child to handle, it's a safer option for your pet too.
 Avoid ornaments with pins, hooks or glittery surfaces.
 If you have low-hanging ornaments that your cat is likely to swat or your dog is likely to chew, make sure they are made from a safe material (or sometimes it's just better to keep them out of reach).

 - Power cords and Christmas lights.
 A playful puppy or a curious kitten can chew right through to the wires of electrical cords within minutes.
 To avoid your pets getting injured, keep cords tidy and out of sight from your pets.
 Most hardware stores sell cord tidies to help with this.